-There is nothing worse than setting out on holiday and realising you've forgotten something at home or that you didn't bring something you needed.
+There is nothing worse than setting out on holiday and realizing you've forgotten something at home or that you didn't bring something you needed.
 No one knows this more than cruisers, since some items may not be readily available on that little, quiet island in the Caribbean or in that snowy town in Alaska.
 Besides the essentials, the following are a few more items that you may want to consider bringing next time you set sail.

 SMALL CARRY-ON BAG

 A small carry-on bag is a perfect way to keep on hand your important documents, clothes, necessary medication, and any other items you may want to have with you.
-That same bag can be used to hold items whilst you're exploring in port or if you're participating in a shore excursion.
+That same bag can be used to hold items while you’re exploring in port or if you’re participating in a shore excursion.

 If you are going to a scenic area, bring binoculars with you!
 You can use them at port or on the open decks of the ship.
 Bring strong binoculars so you can spot all the wildlife during the day and view the stars at night.